padraic/mutagenesis/README.markdown

 may have created a noticeable infinite loop in the source code.

 Important: The bootstrap option is essential where your source code relies on autoloading.
-MutateMe needs to include class files prior to the test adapter running, so setting a relevant bootstrap prevents include errors.
+Mutagenesis needs to include class files prior to the test adapter running, so setting a relevant bootstrap prevents include errors.
 For example, PHPUnit test suites often use a TestHelper.php or Bootstrap.php file.